Lay for the Day 30th

 White Hyacinth

-Leggy from
+Leggy from the darkness where

-the darkness where it grew,
+it grew,

-The white hyacinth has settled horizontally
+the white hyacinth has settled horizontally

-Across the stem of its pink companion.
+across the stem of its pink companion.

-Underground they
+Underground they leant for

-leant for a basements seepage
+a basements seepage

-Of sunshine, and lived till British Summer Time began.
+of sunshine, and lived till British Summer Time began.

 Then the column of opaque stiff stars,

-on itself
+ivory-carved, sank on itself

-Like a sea-creature, shrinking and turning transparent.
+like a sea-creature, shrinking and turning transparent.

-March southerlies, varying from boisterous
+March southerlies, veering from boisterous

-To huge, blew the
+to huge, blew the first death-day

-first death-day blue-brilliant.
+blue-brilliant.

 Our loss was made clear by this flower becoming glass,

-Wrinkling like water by the hour
+wrinkling like water by the hour

-And doubly beautiful.
+and doubly beautiful.
+Now

-Now it seems sad as skin
+it seems sad as skin

-And forsaken as only something human can.
+and forsaken as only something human can.

 The